torvista/Zen-Cart-1.56-Spanish-Language-Pack/README.md

 # Zen-Cart-1.56x-Spanish-Language-Pack

-Completed for Zen Cart 1.56a.
+Complete Catalog and Admin translations (spanish: Spain) for Zen Cart 1.56a.